LadaOndris/hand-recognition/README.md

 ```
 usage: database.py [-h] [--scan-period SCAN_PERIOD] [--camera CAMERA]
-                   [--plot PLOT]
+                   [--hide-plot]
                    directory label count

 positional arguments:
-  directory             The name of the directory that should contain the
+  directory             the name of the directory that should contain the
                         user-captured gesture database
-  label                 The label of the gesture that is to be captured
+  label                 the label of the gesture that is to be captured
-  count                 The number of samples to scan
+  count                 the number of samples to scan

 optional arguments:
   -h, --help            show this help message and exit
   --scan-period SCAN_PERIOD
-                        Intervals between each capture in seconds (default: 1)
+                        intervals between each capture in seconds (default: 1)
-  --camera CAMERA       The camera model in use for live capture (default:
+  --camera CAMERA       the camera model in use for live capture (default:
                         SR305)
-  --plot PLOT           Plot the captured poses - recommended (default: true)
+  --hide-plot           hide plots of the captured poses - not recommended
 ```

 #### Real-time gesture recognition